NeoGeographyToolkit/StereoPipeline/docs/tools/image_subset.rst

 Note, as before, that this program can take many hours.
 A progress bar is displayed and helps track its advancement.

+For a very large terrain, it is suggested to break it up into quadrants with some overlap, collect all relevant images for each quadrant, and then process these quadrants separately.
+This will result in a faster runtime and produce images that are more relevant to each smaller area.

 A good threshold can be found by clicking on pixels of representative images in ``stereo_gui`` and observing the pixel values printed in the terminal.